gaubiago/learning-react/README.md

   - The value of `this` is determined by how a function is called (behaves differently from other languages)
     - If we call a function as a method in an object, `this` will always return a reference to that object
-    - If we call a function as a stand alone object or outside of an object, this will return the `window` object in browsers (if you get `undefined`, it means that the strict mode is enabled)
+    - If we call a function as a stand-alone object or outside of an object, this will return the `window` object in browsers (if you get `undefined`, it means that the strict mode is enabled)

 - Binding `this`